 My time as an MBA student at the Sauder School of Business was quite simply the worst experience of my life.
 I haven't recovered, I doubt I ever will.
 Despite supposedly being one of the top students in the program and always going out of my way to help my MBA classmates, some of them decided to deceive me, to use me, and to deliberately, callously and repeatedly hurt me.

 This page used to do well for terms like "Sauder MBA" or "UBC MBA" or "Sauder MBA blog" in search engines and presumeably people from all over the world read it.
-For the record, I've spent the majority of the years since graduation sick and unemployed.
-I did not and continue to not receive any support from the Business Career Centre or university staff, they too pretend I do not exist.
-To put it in the appropriate terminology, I have realized a negative return on my investment of time, effort, and money in the Sauder MBA program and in helping my MBA classmates.
+To put my experience in the appropriate terminology, I have realized a negative return on my investment of time, effort, and money in the Sauder MBA program and in helping my MBA classmates.
 The NPV is negative, my whole Sauder MBA experience was overwhelmingly, painfully, soul-scarringly negative.